Fashion Secrets

 Moral of the story?

-It's not all trendy, what we wear.
+It's not all about trends, what we wear.

-Sometimes it's also about economics.
+Sometimes it also involves economics.